benbenbuhben/shredfellows_website/README.md

 ## Project

-This application is accsessible through canvas for CodeFellows students and as guest for everyone with a GitHub account.
-ShredFellows pulls data from github and displays a video and instructions that is relevant to a code challenge or challenges.
-The user can write and test code in a repl envirpnment.
-Students are able save their code and get a link to their solution to submit.
+This application is accessible through CanvasInstructure for CodeFellows students and as a guest for anyone with a GitHub account.
+Educational content and challenges are dynamically populated through a staff-maintained GitHub Repo.
+Students can watch tutorials, read instructive documentation, take notes, and practice new concepts in a persistent REPL (code editor).
+Assigned challenges can be submitted directly back to Canvas for instructional staff to track and grade.

-### Limitations

-To use this app - it is assumed that the user has familiarity with the tech and frameworks listed below, and a GitHub account with the profile name filled out.

-### Code

-Standard JavaScript with React, ES6, SASS, CSS, HTML

-### Tech/Framework Used
+### Technologies Used

-* babel-core
-* babel-loader
-* babel-plugin-transform-object-rest-spread
-* babel-preset-es2015
-* babel-preset-react
-* css-loader
-* eslint-plugin-react
-* extract-text-webpack-plugin
-* html-webpack-plugin
-* node
-* node-sass
-* react
-* react-dom
-* react-redux
-* resolve-url-loader
-* sass-loader
-* superagent
-* webpack
-* webpack-dev-server
-* eslint
+ReactJS, ExpressJS, MongoDB, Webpack, various node modules.

 ### Test runner

 * jest-enzyme

-## How to use?
+## Getting Started in Development

 * Step 1.
 Fork and Clone the Repository.
 * Step 2. `npm install` on both Service and Website